mpkondrashin/tmlist/README.md

 ```commandline
 tmlist.exe
 ```
-It will process all the Lists one by one.
+It will process all of the supported exclusion lists one by one.

 ## Options

 TMList offers three ways to provide options:

 1. Configuration file config.yaml.
-The application seeks for this file in its current folder or in folder of its executable
+The application seeks for this file in the current folder or in folder of its executable
 2. Environment variables
 3. Command line parameters